hercules2004/elyx_assignment/docs/architecture.md

 ### 3. Deep Dive: Equipment & Hotel Gyms (`_check_equipment`)

-This logic solves the "Hotel Gym" problem.
-Just because you are traveling doesn't mean you can't use a treadmill—you just need to use the *Hotel's* treadmill.
+This logic addresses the "Hotel Gym" problem: traveling doesn't necessarily prevent using a treadmill if the destination provides one.

 #### The Logic Flow

-1. **Iterate Equipment:** Check every item needed (e.g., Treadmill, Weights).
+1. **Iterate Equipment:** Check every required item (e.g., treadmill, weights).
-2. **Context Check:** Are we at Home or Traveling?
+2. **Context Check:** Are we at home or traveling?; If home: check maintenance status and concurrency limits; If traveling: check portability or whether the destination provides the item (e.g., hotel gym).
-* **If Home:** Is the machine broken (Maintenance)?
-Is it full (Concurrency)?
-* **If Traveling:** Is the item portable?
-OR Does the Hotel provide it?

 ```mermaid
 flowchart TD